-Half marathon descends on Camp Hale
+Camp Hale plays host to half marathon

 Registration for the half marathon is $50 race week or $60 on race day.
 The 5K race costs $31 during race week and $38 on race day.
 Preregistration is available online at vailrec.com until 3 p.m. today.

-Runners can pick up their race numbers or register ahead of time on today from 3 to 6 p.m. at the Peak Performance store in the Edwards Riverwalk.
+Runners can pick up their race numbers or register ahead of time from 3 to 6 p.m. today at the Peak Performance store in the Edwards Riverwalk.

 Day-of registration will take place from 7 to 8:30 a.m. at the race start area.

-Saturday morning looks to be great racing weather with a sunny forecast and an estimated temperature of 59 degrees in Red Cliff at the start of the race.
+Saturday morning looks to be great racing weather, with a sunny forecast and an estimated temperature of 59 degrees in Red Cliff at the start of the race.
 The projected high for the day is 72 degrees.

 ECO SOFT CUPS